predIntNormSimultaneousK.RdCompute the value of \(K\) (the multiplier of estimated standard deviation) used

 observations (or averages) (all obtained on one future sampling “occassion”)

-the prediction interval should contain with confidence level conf.level
+the prediction interval should contain with confidence level conf.level.

-.
+The default value is k=1.
 This argument is ignored when the argument

-is not equal to "k.of.m"
+rule is not equal to "k.of.m".

 positive integer specifying the maximum number of future observations (or